civictechdc/the-rat-hack/README.markdown

 ## Getting started with R and the 311 data (for newbies)
 We have rolled some starting R code and 311 data into a virtual image that can be accessed using a software called Docker.
 This allows users to run and modify R code that explores the 2016 311 data without needing to install R and script-dependent R packages.

-Get started by installing the free Docker Community Edition for your operating system:
+1. Get started by installing the free Docker Community Edition for your operating system:
 * [download for Windows 10 Professional](https://docs.docker.com/docker-for-windows/) ([additional installation instructions](https://docs.docker.com/docker-for-windows/))
 * [download for Mac](https://www.docker.com/docker-mac) ([additional installation instructions](https://docs.docker.com/docker-for-mac/))
 * [follow instructions for installation in Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntu/)

-Next, pull the Docker image for our project from Code for DC's Docker Hub.
-Open a Terminal or shell and use the following command:
+2. Next, pull the Docker image for our project from Code for DC's Docker Hub.
+Open a Terminal or shell and use the following command (Note that you will need to enter your administrator/sudo password into the command line after executing the command):
 ```
 $ sudo docker pull codefordc2/explore-311-data-in-r
 ```